rpellerin/rpellerin.github.io/content/calf-muscle-tear.md

 - Today I wore compression socks that are tighter than the ones I usually wear

 I'm confident for Sunday 🤞.

+# UPDATE: 2024-12-04

+More than a month after my first marathon ever, I thought this deserved an update.
+I'll keep it short: the marathon went amazingly well, no pain at all during the race, or very mild, but barely noticeable.
+I still felt it in the following days, a little stronger.
+After the race, I stopped running for 3 weeks (to be exact, I actually ran once per week, slowly and short distances).
+That was enough for my calf to heal completely.
+I haven't felt anything now for 2+ weeks. 🎉 Since the end of November, I am gradually increasing the distances again, and slowly getting back to 3 or 4 easy jogs a week.
+So happy!!!